zaizi/sensefy/README.md

 Apache Solr is used in Sensefy as the search engine and indexer.
 You can access the Solr UI at http://localhost:8983/solr/

 In the Solr, your documents are indexed in PrimaryIndex core.
 The extracted entities and entityTypes in the documents are indexed in Entity and EntityType cores.

-##### Accessing the Stanbol UI

-Apache Stanbol is the semantic enhancement engine used in Sensefy for detecting entities in the content.
-You can access the Stanbol UI at http://localhost:8181/

 #### Copyright